kehangchen/vaadin-sample/README.md

 Please note,

 * There are some unit tests not working and remain to be fixed;
-* The computer running this sample applicaiton will need to install node.js from [here](https://nodejs.org/en/download/);
 * Using ``mvn clean package & java -jar target/host-checkout-0.0.1.jar`` command to start the application is not working for some unknown reason.
-So, *Dockerfile* has not been added until the problem is fixed.
+So, *Dockerfile* has not been added until the problem is fixed;
+* The sample should have the *Amount* field as *Double* type instead of *String*.
+However, it requires to use *StringToDoubleConverter* in the *binder* and I have not yet had time to change it;
+* The current sample code uses H2 in-memory database and Oracle JDBC driver should be used for Dev and production environments.